otherland/christianity/content/powerful-prayers-for-blessing-christian-friendships-1722019313.md

 Category: Prayer/Christian Prayer
 Slug: powerful-prayers-for-blessing-christian-friendships
 Tags: good friend prayer, prayer for good friends, prayer for friendship and love, a friendship prayer, best friend prayer, prayer of friendship, prayer about friendship, prayer for a new friendship, friendship prayer, prayer for friendship, prayers for you friend, prayer, christian prayer
+Description: As you seek to cultivate and nurture good friendships in your life it is important to bring your desires and hopes before the Lord in prayer Begin by expressing your gratitude for the friendships you already have and ask God to bless them abundantly Pray for wisdom and discernment to
 ---

 **As you seek to cultivate and nurture **good friendships** in your life, it is important to bring your desires and hopes before the Lord in prayer.
 Begin by expressing your gratitude for the **friendships** you already have and ask God to bless them abundantly.
 Pray for wisdom and discernment to choose **good friends** who will uplift you spiritually and emotionally.
 Ask God to guide your interactions with others and to help you be a **good friend** in return.
 Remember that **God** cares about your relationships and is always ready to listen to your prayers.

 In **[Proverbs 17:17](https://www.bibleref.com/Proverbs/17/Proverbs-17-17.html)**, it says, "A friend loves at all times, and a brother is born for a time of adversity."
 This verse reminds us of the importance of **good friends** who stand by us through all circumstances.
 When you pray for **good friends**, you can trust that **God** will provide those who will love and support you unconditionally.
 Trust in **God's** faithfulness and provision as you lift up your desires for **good friendships** in prayer.